 Older now, dreams forgotten, don’t give a fuck the excuses you used to say I was not your daughter, held your hand, kissed the bruises, saw you wrap the band, squeeze your artery, turn your head, stab a needle, made you feel you’re not my father.
 Daddy why?

 I chose you, I loved you, I wanted you, having to rebuild all those years without you, sleeping through birthdays, holidays, Sunday dinners, Mothers and Fathers Days, how dare I let you expunge those from me.
 Many reasons I choose forgiveness, most of all, I’m not heartless although you left me lessons on darkness but you left me with good as well, creative and artsy, attentiveness, alertness, and some weirdness intertwined with your smartassness.
-Daddy why,
+Daddy why?

 Unfathomable story in my soul, I knew you were sick with the indulgence of alcohol, I know very little of what you lived, night after night, month after month and year after year, looking for a father running from a memory, on a binge.
-Like you, obliterate the memory, passed out, sleeping sound, praying “Now I lay me down to sleep” I heard the cry, Daddy why?
+Like you, obliterate the memory, passed out, sleeping sound, praying “Now I lay me down to sleep” I heard you cry, Daddy why?

 You both are there and I’m left here, cheer me on, sit beside me while I drink my next beer.
 Struggling to break the cycle, see the light, get it right, take the time to fly a kite, let go my daily fight.
 I laugh, I smile, I cry, I live, I die, hoping to find one soul to relate, for the love of life not another stalemate.
+Daddy why?

 FRONT PORCH SCRIPTS AND POETRY COMING SOON